Bison or buffalo?

 Bison also affect habitat by repeatedly rolling in the dust or mud in selected spots, a behavior called wallowing.
 The resulting shallow depressions, called wallows, may fill with water in the spring and become mini-wetlands with distinctive vegetation.
 And, because of their large size, bison are an important protein source for scores of predators and scavengers and their decomposing bones create rich patches of nitrogen and phosphorus for plant growth.
 These and many other interactions between bison and their environment are central to creating the diverse, abundant, and fascinating life of the prairie ecosystem.
-Meeting this goal requires that we continue to build both the herd size and the reserve’s land base over which they roam.
+Meeting this goal requires that we continue to build both the herd size and American Prairie’s land base over which they roam.

 How does American Prairie manage diseases such as brucellosis in its bison?

 We follow the very same guidelines for disease control that cattle ranchers do, as required by the Montana Department of Livestock (MDL).
 There is no brucellosis in our bison herd and, to ensure it stays that way, when importing animals we first make sure they come from brucellosis-free stock, as is the case with the bison from Alberta’s Elk Island National Park that we have introduced.
 In all cases, we strictly follow MDL regulations regarding any disease testing and vaccinations.
 Our Bison Team also does routine disease sampling of a portion of the herd to ensure that no brucellosis has entered the herd from an outside source.

 Why does American Prairie want to avoid cattle genes and how does the organization manage for that?